 How to Make a Questionnaire in Google Forms?

-- Configure the settings – make the form into a quiz, add a progress bar, collect email address default settings, and more.
+- Configure the settings – add a progress bar, collect email address default settings and more.

-- Customize the form if needed, preview the form once
+- Customize the form with a customized theme and preview the form

 - Send it for pilot testing and then share it with your audience.

 Check out in detail how to create a survey using Google Forms which indirectly will tell you how to create an online questionnaire using Google Forms because the process remains the same.
 Besides, you’ll also learn how to create a good survey.
 How to Create a Survey in Google Forms?
 [Beginner’s Guide]